Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Simulations and Experiments

 This section demonstrates the proposed algorithm through experiments while comparing it with the results of the coverage control $u_{i, {\rm nom}},~\forall i \in \mc N$ in \eqref{eq:pi_gradient_H}.
 The size of the experimental field $\mc Q$ is $3\times 4\,{\rm m}^2$.
 We implement the control law to a team of quadcopters composed of five Bitcraze Crazyflie 2.1 ($n=5$), where their FOVs are virtually set.
 Each parameter is set as $\kappa = 4$, $\sigma = 1$, $M = 0.7$, $w=0.2$, $w_\lam = 1.0\times 10^6$, $\epsilon = 0.2$ with the extended class-$\mc K$ function $\alpha(h) = 20h^3$.

 The schematic of the testbed is illustrated in Fig.~\ref{fig:exp_sys}, which consists of two desktop computers, a motion capture system (OptiTrack), and quadcopters.
 The motion capture system is composed of eleven PrimeX13 and the Windows PC installed with the tracking system Motive.
 This motion capture system captures the position of drones every $10$\,ms and sends it to the Linux PC (Ubuntu 20.04).
 In the Linux PC, the Crazyswarm platform \cite{Preiss17} allows us to receive the position information from the motion capture system.
 This information is sent to MATLAB to calculate the control input.
+Although the control architecture is implementable in a distributed manner, the current experimental system implements the proposed method in a Linux computer because of hardware limitations.
 Then, the calculated velocity input is sent to the drones through the Crazyswarm which manages a communication between the Linux PC and drones via the Crazyradio.
-The computation time of velocity input for five drones in MATLAB is roughly $20$\,ms.
+The computation time of velocity input for five drones in MATLAB is roughly $20$\,ms. Note that the control of attitude is conducted by the off-the-shelf controller implemented in the Crazyflies~2.1 so that it follows a reference velocity with ensuring a sufficient update rate of the attitude control.

-We run the proposed algorithm from the initial configuration in Fig.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF1}, where Fig.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF2}-\subref{fig:exp_HNCBF5} show the snapshots of subsequent results.
+We run the proposed algorithm from the initial configuration in Fig.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF1}, where Figs.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF2}-\subref{fig:exp_HNCBF5} show the snapshots of subsequent results.
 At $t=3$\,s, two quadcopters near the peak of the density function move fast to the important area, as shown in Fig.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF2}.
 Although this transition makes the relative distance between each quadcopter larger, the appearance of a hole is prevented by expanding their FOVs.
 Then, at $t=20$\,s in Fig.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF3}, a team reaches the important area followed by the configuration at $t=60$\,s in Fig.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF4}, which allows a drone to capture the peak of the density at the center of FOV.
 Toward the final configuration shown in Fig.~\ref{fig:exp_HNCBF_snap}\subref{fig:exp_HNCBF5}, two quadcopters on the bottom are going to combine their FOVs, resulting in a new edge in the graph.